-There have also been changes in the target strength-fish fork length (TS-FL) relationship over time.
+There have also been changes in the target strength to fish fork-length (TS-FL) relationship over time.
 The original estimate was based on the target strength used for the closely related blue whiting (M. poutassou) in the northern hemisphere (Monstad et al. 1992), which had itself been derived from measurements of juvenile cod (Nakken & Olsen 1977).
 A TS-FL relationship for southern blue whiting was first developed by Dunford & Macaulay (2006), which had a much steeper slope and gave higher adult TS than the previous relationship.
 More recently, O'Driscoll et al. (2013) developed a revised TS-FL relationship using an autonomous optical acoustic system.
-This new relationship has a shallower slope and lower intercept and is more similar to the value estimated for blue whiting (Pedersen et al. (2011).
-O'Driscoll et al. (2013) also suggested that part of the reason for the discrepancy between the estimates of Dunford & Macaulay (2006) and the in situ estimates of O'Driscoll et al. (2013) was due to an inappropriate application of the Kirchhoff-approximation model at small swimbladder sizes.
+This new relationship has a shallower slope and lower intercept and is more like the value estimated for blue whiting (Pedersen et al. 2011).
+O'Driscoll et al. (2013) suggested that part of the reason for the discrepancy between the estimates of Dunford & Macaulay (2006) and the in situ estimates of O'Driscoll et al. (2013) was due to an inappropriate application of the Kirchhoff-approximation model at small swimbladder sizes.

 The time series of acoustic estimates of the R.V.
 Tangaroa wide-area surveys have been revised on several occasions to reflect these changes in target strength and other changes to the acoustic analysis.
-Grimes et al. (2007) updated the decomposed estimates by: (i) incorporating the new TS-FL relationship of Dunford & Macaulay (2006); (ii) using the revised sound absorption coefficient of Doonan et al. (2003); (iii) including corrections and changes to strata areas; and (iv) estimating CVs of the decomposed estimates by age.
-Estimates of biomass of the southern blue whiting categories were recalculated in 2010 by P. Grimes (NIWA unpublished data) who revised the estimates by making the changes identified in (i)-(iii) above, and these revised estimates were summarised by Fu et al. (2013).
 Most recently, Fu et al. (2013) revised estimates of biomass of the southern blue whiting categories using the new TS-FL relationship of O'Driscoll et al. (2013).

-For the purposes of this report, the acoustic estimates for almost all areas and surveys used the most recent TS-FL relationship for blue whiting (O'Driscoll et al. 2013), apart from the single survey of the Auckland Islands Shelf.
+For the purposes of this report, the acoustic estimates for all areas and surveys used the most recent TS-FL relationship for southern blue whiting (O'Driscoll et al. 2013), apart from the single survey of the Auckland Islands Shelf.
 Where necessary, acoustic indices in earlier reports have been updated.
 An update for the single survey of the Auckland Islands Shelf (which used the earlier TS-FL relationship of Monstad et al. 1992) was not available.